 Every hardware store carries CO detectors.
-However, given your attic/furnace arrangement, we recommend getting a “low level” CO detector that’s more sensitive than standard models.
+However, given your attic/furnace arrangement, we recommend getting a “low-level” CO detector that’s more sensitive than standard models.
 The best CO detectors will alert you when CO levels reach 10 parts per million (PPM).
-Most hardware store models only alert you when CO reaches concentrated volumes 40-50 PPM for 45 straight minutes.
+Most hardware store models only alert you when CO reaches concentrated volumes of 40-50 PPM for 45 straight minutes.

 To be sure, any CO detector is better than no CO detector.
 But a low-level CO detector will always be the safer choice.

 Ok, now that that’s out of the way…